Monday, December 28, 2020

 Ed is at back row 4th from right.

 Amazingly, after more than half a century, the old school block where the staff room was housed is still around.
-The building has become the married students quarters of the Sabah Theological Seminary.
+The building has become the Married Students Quarters of the Sabah Theological Seminary.

-A number of these photographs have since been selected for display in the "Historical Corridor" of the current school premise in Likas - a corridor within the school compound dedicated to displaying historical photos of the early years of the school.
+A number of these photographs have since been selected for display in the "Historical Corridor" of the current school premises in Likas - a corridor within the school compound dedicated to displaying historical photos of the early years of the school.